KHUSHI0809/KHUSHI0809/README.md

 Results-driven data scientist and ML engineer with hands-on experience building production ML pipelines, LLM-powered applications, and end-to-end data systems that create real business impact.
 Proven track record: **25% forecasting accuracy improvement**, **60% reporting automation**, models achieving **F1: 0.89**, **ROC-AUC: 0.94**, and **95.7% test accuracy** — not just code that looks good in a repo, but systems that deliver measurable outcomes.

-I'm a **3× IEEE-published researcher** pursuing my MS in Data Science at UMBC (GPA: 4.0/4.0), working at the intersection of machine learning, explainable AI, LLM systems, and responsible AI governance.
-I also serve as a **Math Coach at UMBC**, helping students build strong quantitative foundations.
+I'm a **6× IEEE-published researcher** pursuing my MS in Data Science at UMBC (GPA: 4.0/4.0), working at the intersection of machine learning, explainable AI, LLM systems, and responsible AI governance.

 ---